siddharthroy12/Portfolio-website/content/blogs/how-to-build-a-express-and-node-js-app-with-typescript.md

 ---
-title: How to build a Express and Node.js app with Typescript
+title: How to build an Express and Node.js app with Typescript
 description: In this tutorial you will learn how to setup a Node.js and Express project with Typescript and live auto reloading.
 date: September 19, 2021